Palexer/vocabulary-trainer/README.md

 ### Compile it yourself

 1. Install the Go compiler
-2. Install the fyne GUI toolkit and its depedencies
+2. Install the fyne GUI toolkit and its dependencies
 3. Clone this repository
 4. Run ```go build .``` in the src directory
 5. Run ```fyne package -os darwin -icon resources/Icon.png```